arianneghislainerull/readme-experience/README.md

 **Highlights:**
 - 🚀 **Project Management**: Delivered 8 completed software development projects and contributed to a total of 11 projects.
 - 🌐 **Web Development**: Built a report portal using React, Flask, and CSS for improved data organization and navigation.
-- 📊 **Data Visualization**: Developed a responsive dashboard with Tailwind CSS, SQL, JavaScript, Flask, and Seaborn, automating asset monitoring.
+- 📊 **Data Visualization**: Developed a responsive web dashboard with Tailwind CSS, SQL, JavaScript, Flask, and Seaborn, automating asset monitoring.
 - 🛠 **Data Engineering**: Managed diverse datasets with SQL, Bash, Python, and Git, showcasing a strong foundation in backend workflows.
-- ⚙️ **Automation**: Streamlined processes with Python APIs, automating tasks like inventory audits, hiring reports, and Jira cleanups.
+- ⚙️ **Automation**: Streamlined processes with Python API and scripts, automating tasks like querying and scraping data, inventory audits, hiring reports, and Jira cleanups.

 ---